Person sets themself on fire in front of the Supreme Court

 "The area remains closed for further investigation, but this is not a public safety issue," the court said.

-The incident comes amid a chaotic day in Washington D.C., where the Supreme Court is located.
-Earlier Friday, multiple people were shot on a busy street in Washington, D.C.
+The incident comes amid a chaotic day in Washington D.C., where earlier Friday, multiple people were shot on a busy street.
 Police have identified a person of interest in the case, but have not named or apprehended a suspect.

 If you or someone you know is in emotional distress or suicidal crisis, call the National Suicide Prevention Hotline at 1-800-273-TALK (8255).
 For more information about mental health care resources and support, The National Alliance on Mental Illness (NAMI) HelpLine can be reached Monday through Friday, 10 a.m.–6 p.m.
 ET, at 1-800-950-NAMI (6264) or email info@nami.org.